 Weight loss during the week is easy.
 Holidays and weekends are a challenge.
-We made it through November and December.
+We made it through Thanksgiving and Christmas.
 Now, welcome to January.
-I am headed into the four days weekend: the weekend of the MLK holiday.
+I am headed into the four days weekend: the weekend of the MLK Day holiday.
 The holiday weekends are not helpful for maintaining a healthy lifestyle.
 Family and friends make are near impossible to make healthy choices.
 Gaining weight on weekends when you like to relax and watch TV is almost certain.
 I almost dread the time off because I know I will be playing catchup the following week.

 Here are some tips to help you get through the weekend holidays or just weekends in general: